Steve Kim

 The existence of a state capable of public goods provision cannot be taken for granted.
 For many low and middle-income economies today, such capacity is absent or in short supply.
 While some argue that narrow political representation is optimal for building state capacity, which subsequently enables economic growth, some point to a broad distribution of political power as key to long run state development.
 This paper develops a framework that integrates the two arguments and finds that the optimal breadth of political representation for state capacity growth widens at later stages of state capacity growth.

-Work in Progress
+Works in Progress

 Welfare Benefits of Patrimonial Politics

 Patrimonialism is a form of governance in which public office is used by a patron to distribute benefits to their clients.
-Conventional wisdom states that patrimonial practices are at the root of ``underdevelopment" across the Global South.
+Conventional wisdom states that patrimonial practices are at the root of "underdevelopment" across the Global South.
 States in South India such as Kerala and Tamil Nadu show, however, patrimonial politics can facilitate public goods provision and improve social welfare.
 In this paper, I develop a model of electoral competition and public goods provision and examine the conditions under which patrimonial practices produce welfare gains.
 When government revenue is low and patrimonial expectations are high (i.e. patrons in public office are expected to deliver substantial benefits to their clients), public goods provision collapses.
 When government revenue is sufficient to provide a baseline of public goods and can withstand patrimonial pressure, the political legitimacy of patrimonial practices enables the selective provision of public goods that would otherwise be entirely absent.